mercari/tortoise/docs/horizontal.md

 a tortoise possibly changes the container's size if it's too large or too small.
 - if the number of replicas equals `MinimumMinReplicas`, make each container's size smaller instead of reducing the number of replicas.
 - if the number of replicas equals `PreferredMaxReplicas`, make each container's size bigger instead of increasing the number of replicas.
-  - But, when the resource request reaches `MaximumCPUCores` or `MaximumMemoryBytes`, tortoise will ignore `PreferredMaxReplicas`, and increase the number of replicas.
+  - But, when the resource request reaches `MaximumCPURequest` or `MaximumMemoryRequest`, tortoise will ignore `PreferredMaxReplicas`, and increase the number of replicas.

 I know it's complicated, describe specifically in the following examples.